openebs/openebs/e2e/terraform/README.md

 - Run the command `terraform plan` from the directory where the generated terraform file (.tf) is placed.
   - `terraform` outputs a chunk of JSON data containing changes that would be applied on AWS.
   - `terraform plan` command verifies your terraform files (.tf) and outputs any errors that it encountered.
-  - Fix these errors and re-verify with `terraform plan` before running the `terraform apply` command.
+  - Fix these errors and verify again by running `terraform plan` before running the `terraform apply` command.
 - Run the command `terraform apply` to initiate creation of the infrastructure.

 ## List AWS EC2 instances